Key takeaways from Trump’s speech at the 2025 Davos World Economic Forum

 “We’d like to see denuclearisation,” Trump said, citing conversations with Russian President Vladimir Putin during his first term.

-“I will tell you that President Putin really liked the idea of cutting way back on nuclear, and I think the rest of the world, we would have gotten them to follow and China would’ve come along.”
+“I will tell you that President Putin really liked the idea of cutting way back on nuclear.
+And I think the rest of the world, we would have gotten them to follow, and China would’ve come along.”

 Trump mocks climate-change policies